Program Note | Handel’s Messiah

 In the late summer of 1741, William Cavendish, Duke of Devonshire and Lord Lieutenant of Dublin, invited Handel to present a series of concerts in Ireland to benefit local charities.
 The timing of the invitation was propitious.
 Handel needed to regroup and reconsider plans for his London series, and getting out of town for a while seemed a good idea.

-In fact, each time he prepared a performance of Messiah, Handel changed it to suit the particular abilities of the singers engaged.
-Sometimes he changed things slightly—simply transposing an aria from one key to another to fit the range of a particular singer.
-Other times, he reassigned arias to different voices either because he had a different mix of soloists, or because he had a particular guest star he wanted to feature.
+In fact, each time he prepared a performance of Messiah, Handel changed it to accommodate the specific abilities of the singers.
+Sometimes he changed things slightly—simply transposing an aria from one key to another to fit the range of a singer.
+Other times, he reassigned arias to different voices either because he had a different mix of soloists, or because he had a guest star he wanted to feature.
 Sometimes he recomposed movements altogether.
-While some patterns emerged over time, we cannot determine with certainty that Handel favored one particular version over the others.
+While some patterns emerged over time, we cannot determine with certainty that Handel favored one version over the others.
 In all, there are at least 10 different arrangements of the score, with 15 individual movements existing in at least 43 different versions.
-Messiah is scored for oboes, bassoons, trumpets, timpani, strings, harpsichord, soloists, and chorus.
+Messiah is scored for oboes, bassoons, trumpets, timpani, strings, harpsichord, soloists and chorus.

 Handel presented 12 concerts in Dublin before unveiling Messiah in the spring.
 The work was first presented to the public in an open dress rehearsal on April 9, 1742, and the first performance took place at noon on Tuesday, April 13, in the New Musick-Hall in Fishamble Street.
 The normal capacity of the Musick-Hall was 600 people, but the Dublin Journal reported a crowd of at least 700.
 Such was the excitement about the new work that a Journal article admonished women to “come without hoops” and men to “come without swords” so that more people could be crammed in.